What Is the Best Vegetable Juicer?

 Understand Your Juicing Needs

-There are a few things you first have to consider before purchasing a juicer.
+There are a few things you first have to consider before purchasing a vegetable juicer.
 Your answers to the following questions might persuade you from purchasing one juicer over another:

 - How much juice do you wish to create in one batch?
 Enough juice for your morning breakfast or for the entire family’s breakfast?